Pursuit Special

-The Pursuit Special, also referred to as the Last of the V8 Interceptors, the Last of the V8s, V8 Interceptor or just Interceptor is a modified Ford Falcon muscle car prominently featured in the Mad Max franchise and driven by the titular character, where it appears in Mad Max, Mad Max 2: The Road Warrior, Mad Max: Fury Road, and Furiosa: A Mad Max Saga, the canon comic book prequel, as well as both video games.
+The Pursuit Special (Note: also called the Last of the V8 Interceptors, Last of the V8s, and Interceptor) is a fictional muscle car, a Ford Falcon (XB) in the Mad Max franchise, driven by the titular character.
+It appears in Mad Max, Mad Max 2, Mad Max: Fury Road, and Furiosa: A Mad Max Saga, the comic book prequel, as well as both video games.